koality-io/WordPressPlugin/readme.txt

 === 360° monitoring (by koality.io) ===
 Plugin URI:        https://github.com/koality-io/WordPressPlugin
-Description:       This plugin is used to connect WordPress and WooCommerce with koality.io to then perform important monitoring.
+Description:       This plugin is used to connect WordPress and WooCommerce with koality.io to perform important monitoring.
 Version:           ##KOALITY_VERSION##
 Author:            koality.io - a WebPros company
 Author URI:        https://www.koality.io